Skip to main content

 OpenFGA concepts

-• A Relation: is a string defined in the type definition of an authorization model that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system.
+• A Relation: Defined in the type definition of an authorization model, a relation is a string that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system.

 • A Check Request: is a call to the OpenFGA check endpoint that returns whether the user has a certain relationship with an object.